-- Name matching, e.g., map a mappable to other mappables with the exact same name. - Fuzzy name matching, or other forms of approximate string matching [8], e.g., map a mappable to other mappables with a similar name (similarity can be based on the Levenshtein distance (LD) [9], i.e., "map" can be matched to "mop" if we allow an LD of 1). - Details, e.g., map a mappable with value of detail X=x to other mappables with values of details Y=y and Z=z or more concretely, map a mappable with detail direction="output" to mappables with detail direction="input". - Structured rewriting of search term based on name, details and additional data, e.g., construct a new string based on the properties of a mappable and some given string parts and do a name matching with the new string (e.g., new string = "ABCD::" + \$mappable.detail(DIRECTION) + "::TBD::" + \$mappable.detail(LOCATION) would lead to a search for other mappables with the name "ABCD::Input::TBD::Front"). - Semantic annotations such as user-predefined potential mappings (bindings) using mediators as described in [10], e.g., map a mappable whose name is listed as a client of a mediator to all mappables whose name is listed as a provider of the same mediator.
+- Exact matching, e.g., map a mappable to other mappables with the exact same name. - Fuzzy matching, or other forms of approximate string matching [9], e.g., map a mappable to other mappables with a similar name (similarity can be based on the Levenshtein distance (LD) [10], i.e., "map" can be matched to "mop" if we allow an LD of 1). - Wildcard matching, e.g., map a mappable to mappables that contain a certain value. - RegEx matching, e.g., map a mappable to mappables based on a regular expression. - Tokenized matching, e.g., split a mappable property into tokens and then map to another mappable with a property that contains each of these tokens in any order. - Details, e.g., map a mappable with value of detail X=x to other mappables with values of details Y=y and Z=z or more concretely, map a mappable with detail direction="output" to mappables with detail direction="input". - Structured rewriting of search term based on name, details and additional data, e.g., construct a new string based on the properties of a mappable and some given string parts and do a name matching with the new string (e.g., new string = "ABCD::" + \$mappable.detail(DIRECTION) + "::TBD::" + \$mappable.detail(LOCATION) would lead to a search for other mappables with the name "ABCD::Input::TBD::Front"). - Semantic annotations such as user-predefined potential mappings (bindings) using mediators as described in [11], e.g., map a mappable whose name is listed as a client of a mediator to all mappables whose name is listed as a provider of the same mediator.